ialab-yale/time_optimal_ergodic_search/experiments/Journal/README.md

 ## complex_clutter
+If you are running the simulation, first make sure you run tor_convert_obs2numpy.py and box_convert_obs2numpy.py if you want to change the obstacles.

-Start three terminals and make sure to run the commands above in each.
+Next, start three terminals and make sure to run the commands above in each.
 In the first one, run:
 ```
 roscore
 ```